kristerw/smtgcc/README.md

 This was just a quick experiment, so it has far too many limitations to be useful:
  * Only RISC-V
- * The source code must have exactly one function, called `foo`
+ * The source code must have exactly one function
  * The output must go to a file `k.s`
  * The function must not access global memory
  * The ABI is not correctly implemented, so the function must have a few parameters of an integral type.